rohitpatwa/leetcode/Readme.md

 31. Next Permutation : Go from right to left in inc order.
 Stop at smaller element, call it pivot.
 Reverse the arr on right of pivot and swap pivot with next greater element.
 1512.
 Number of Good Pairs : One pass solution.
 At each num, if it's seen before n times, increment res by n.
 Then increment d[num] by 1.
 61. Rotate List : Find len of ll. k = k%l.
 Then mode l-k-1 steps and break the ll.
 Add the remaining part of the LL in the front.
+394. Decode String : Iterate through the string till you find the outermost closing bracket.
+Send the internal substring for a recursive call.
+Multiply with number outside.
+1598.
+Crawler Log Folder : Maintain a count variable.
+Every time we go insise a folder, cnt++, every time we go back from a folder cnt--.
+1599.
+Maximum Profit of Operating a Centennial Wheel : Maintain a dp array to hold the current profits.
+Keep add new customers to leftovers and keep count of it.
+1600.
+Throne Inheritance : Construct a tree with all functions mentioned.
+Do a pre-order traversal of the tree and only add alive people to the order.

 ---

 ## STM

-1598.
-Crawler Log Folder
-1599.
-Maximum Profit of Operating a Centennial Wheel 1600.
-Throne Inheritance
+---

 1504.
 Count Submatrices With All Ones
 329. Longest Increasing Path in a Matrix
 170. Two Sum III - Data structure design
-394. Decode String
 1614.
 Maximum Nesting Depth of the Parentheses
 1615.
 Maximal Network Rank
 1616.
 Split Two Strings to Make Palindrome